microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ ULONG SourceBufferSize
     );
 ```
-This Method receives the instantiated Module handle for a Module that
+This Method receives the instantiated DMFMODULE for a Module that
 exposes a FIFO.
 It also accepts an address of a buffer and the length of
 that buffer.
 This Method reads the next entry in the Module's FIFO and
 returns it to the caller.